 Lifestyle modifications are important for nonpharmacological management of hypertension, and sex differences in their effects have been noted.
 In the DASH trial, dietary sodium restriction induced pronounced BP reductions only in female individuals.
-Regarding physical activity, a meta-analysis of 93 trials assessing the impact of a structured aerobic exercise therapy found that exercise induced a greater BP reduction in male than in female participants [358,1016].
-Regarding drug therapy, it is important to mention that there are disparities in the prescription of antihypertensive drugs between male and female individuals, indicating that female patients are less likely to receive antihypertensive therapies than male patients for comparable BP values [1017].
-In a recent real-world analysis conducted in Sweden, hypertensive women had a higher BP, less antihypertensive treatment and a worse BP control, with female sex being a significant predictor of less intensive antihypertensive therapy [1018].
-Women may differ from men for drug absorption, metabolism and elimination [1019], but the clinical impact of these pharmacokinetic differences is unclear, and sex-specific dosing for BP-lowering drugs has not been established.
+Regarding physical activity, a meta-analysis of 93 trials assessing the impact of a structured aerobic exercise therapy found that exercise induced a greater BP reduction in male than in female participants [357,1001].
+Regarding drug therapy, it is important to mention that there are disparities in the prescription of antihypertensive drugs between male and female individuals, indicating that female patients are less likely to receive antihypertensive therapies than male patients for comparable BP values [1002].
+In a recent real-world analysis conducted in Sweden, hypertensive women had a higher BP, less antihypertensive treatment and a worse BP control, with female sex being a significant predictor of less intensive antihypertensive therapy [1003].
+There are no established differences in pharmacokinetics of antihypertensive drugs between women and men that warrant sex-specific dosing.
 This applies also to the unclear relevance of differences in body weight and body composition between men and women.
-Adverse effects from antihypertensive drugs are reported more often for women than for men, even when women are taking fewer drugs [1020], and women have a 50% greater risk of suffering from adverse reactions compared to men [1021].
-A higher incidence of ACEi - induced cough and CB-induced ankle edema has been observed in women [1022].
-Women were more likely to experience hypokalemia and hyponatremia with diuretics, although less likely to experience gout [1023].
+Adverse effects from antihypertensive drugs are reported more often for women than for men, even when women are taking fewer drugs [1004], and women have a 50% greater risk of suffering from adverse reactions compared to men [1005].
+A higher incidence of ACEi -induced cough and CB-induced ankle edema has been observed in women [1006].
+Women were more likely to experience hypokalemia and hyponatremia with diuretics, although less likely to experience gout [1007].
 There is no consistent data on sex differences in the efficacy of antihypertensive drugs.
 Therefore, drug selection and dosing should not be based on the sex, but treatment individualization should consider also sex-specific adverse drug reactions.
-Clearly, specific caution and contraindications must be considered for women planning pregnancy or who are pregnant (Section 16.1).
+Clearly, specific caution and contraindications must be considered for women planning pregnancy or who are pregnant (see Section 16.1).
 Whether drug adherence is better or worse in female compared with male individuals remains controversial.
-No difference in adherence was found between sexes in a meta-analysis of 82 studies [1024].
-In studies on resistant hypertension, where adherence was assessed using highly sensitive methods measuring drugs in urine, drug adherence was lower in women [674].
+No difference in adherence was found between sexes in a meta-analysis of 82 studies [1008].
+In studies on resistant hypertension, where adherence was assessed using highly sensitive methods measuring drugs in urine, drug adherence was lower in women [669].
 This may be explained, at least in part, by depression, a known risk factor for nonadherence, which has a greater prevalence in women.